 My work is Maiolica, an in-glaze hand painted tin glaze technique.
 I make functional pots and tiles that are meant to celebrate the day.
 My individual wall pieces and compositions of tiles are hand built and decorated with colorful, loose brushwork.
 I draw from every day scenes and objects for my imagery.
 Capturing the color and movement of the moment is my aim…the flowers in my garden trembling in a slight breeze and the sun glowing through them, or the light coming in the window and lighting the room.

 I also do public art and get involved in the arts community here in Superior and Duluth by involving myself in the organizations and projects around town.
-I am a member of the Duluth Art Institute, founded and was the chair of the North End Arts Council of Superior, (now the Superior Council for the Arts), and am a member of the SPACES committee in Superior.
+I am a member of the Duluth Art Institute, founded and was the chair of the North End Arts Council of Superior, (now the Superior Council for the Arts).